 Outreach is provided on Colonial Behavioral Health services in response to community needs or requests from partner agencies.
 Outreach is specific to services, not transportation, but programs that provide transportation are sometimes promoted.
-Services that provide transportation have been promoted at 10 events, by providing fliers and rack cards about the services.
-The events include:
+Services that provide transportation have been promoted at one recent event, by providing fliers and rack cards about the services.
+The event include: